ros-navigation/docs.nav2.org/docs/setup_guides/sensors/mapping_localization.md

 Note that the we are not using a range layer for our configuration but it may be useful for your own robot setup.
 For the range layer, its basic parameters are the `topics`, `input_sensor_type`, and `clear_on_max_reading` parameters.
 The range topics to subscribe to are defined in the `topics` parameter.
 The `input_sensor_type` is set to either `ALL`, `VARIABLE`, or `FIXED`.
 The `clear_on_max_reading` is a boolean parameter that sets whether to clear the sensor readings on max range.
 Have a look at the configuration guide in the link below in case you need to set it up.

-#### SEE ALSO
+!!! info "See also"

     For more information on `nav2_costmap_2d` and the complete list of layer plugin parameters, see the [Costmap 2D Configuration Guide](https://docs.nav2.org/configuration/packages/configuring-costmaps.html).

 ### Build, Run and Verification